Chicago Woodturners

 What a regular club night actually looks like

-The club works best in person.
-People bring in work, watch the demonstration, and stay around afterward to compare tools, surfaces, and the mistakes worth not repeating.
+People bring in work, watch the demonstration, and stay around afterward to compare tools, surfaces, and the problems they have been trying to solve.

 Chicago Woodturners members gathered around a lathe holding recent work